kevmadill/KevinMadill/_vanpor/obj5.md

 <img src="https://kevmadill.github.io/portraiture-vancouver/img/SupportImages/YYZ.png" width="563.75" height="440.625"/>

-*Swinger (picture for a ceiling), in situ photography by Peter MacCallum, YYZ Artists' Outlet, Toronto, Ontario*
+*Swinger (picture for a ceiling), in situ photograph by Peter MacCallum, YYZ Artists' Outlet, Toronto, Ontario*

 *Swinger*, as a ceiling work, is meant to confound.
 Those approaching it with the expectation of encountering photography will walk away from the image disappointed.
 Yes, a camera has been used to create base iconographic elements – though certainly not all.
 Yes, the picture is printed on photographic paper and, therefore, remains vulnerable to the medium’s vagaries.
 However, as Ian Thom proposes, Swinger is “a conceit” – a clever, surprising comparison or metaphor.
 As the author of the work, what I propose is that Swinger is, first and foremost, theatre.
 And as such, I would argue, this fantasy portrait better reveals its potential through comparisons to the productions of an Andrew Haigh, Marco Berger, Francis Lee, Pedro Almodóvar, François Ozon, or Lucio Castro.